-Vegans eat no animal produce, including honey, eggs, or dairy produce, and they will not use clothes, soaps, and other products that are sourced in any way from animals.
+Vegans do not eat animal products, including honey, eggs, gelatin, or dairy.
+They will not use clothes, soaps, or other products that are animal-sourced in any way.

 All protein, vitamins, and minerals must come from non-animal sources, so food choice and preparation are important.

-Around 2.5 percent of people in the United States (U.S.) are vegans, according to a 2016 poll.
+A 2016 poll suggests that around 2.5 percent of people in the United States follow a vegan lifestyle.

 - The vegan diet contains only plant-based foods.